wo4mei3/bcaml/README.md

 ## 1. Project Overview

-Bcaml is an interpreter for the Bcaml language implemented in OCaml.
+Bcaml is an educatinal OCaml-like functional programming language interpreter written in OCaml.
-This project was created primarily to deepen my understanding of functional programming.
+This project was created primarily to deepen my understanding of functional programming and its module system.

 ## 2. Features